openvinotoolkit/openvino/docs/MO_DG/Deep_Learning_Model_Optimizer_DevGuide.md

 ```sh
 mo --input_model MobileNet.pb
 ```
-Launch Model Optimizer for a TensorFlow BERT model in the SavedModel format, with three inputs.
-Explicitly specify input shapes where the batch size and the sequence length equal 2 and 30 respectively:
+Launch Model Optimizer for a TensorFlow BERT model in the SavedModel format with three inputs.
+Specify input shapes explicitly where the batch size and the sequence length equal 2 and 30 respectively:
 ```sh
 mo --saved_model_dir BERT --input mask,word_ids,type_ids --input_shape [2,30],[2,30],[2,30]